UW-Libraries/druw-infrastructure/README.md

-# Vagrant-ansible-sufia
+# Vagrant-ansible-druw

-This repository should set up a development instance of Sufia v.7+ in a Vagrant virtualbox
+This repository should set up a development instance of UW Libraries' data repository built on Sufia v.7+ in a Vagrant virtualbox

 ## Prerequisites:
  - Vagrant